katnastou/various-scripts-for-S1000/README.md

 This repository contains scripts to support different steps of the analyses performed in the S1000 paper.
 It has been split in 6 different directories for clarity

 For various scripts it is necessary to set up Jensenlab tagger before invoking them.
-The tagger and instructions on how to set it up can be found here: https://github.com/larsjuhljensen/tagger
+The tagger and instructions on how to set it up can be found [here](https://github.com/larsjuhljensen/tagger)

 ## Corpus extension